 According to the National Eye Institute, two out of every three people living with blindness or vision problems are women.
-Prevent Blindness, one of the oldest organizations in the United States dedicated to preventing blindness and preserving sight, declared April Women’s Eye Health and Safety month to educate the public on the increased risk for women for vision health issues, and steps women can take to prevent vision loss.
+Prevent Blindness, one of the oldest organizations in the United States dedicated to preventing blindness and preserving sight, declared April Women’s Eye Health and Safety Month to educate the public on the increased risk for women for vision health issues and steps women can take to prevent vision loss.

 There are several factors that can make women more likely to develop vision problems.
 Women on average tend to live longer than men, so they are at greater risk of developing eye health conditions associated with aging, such as age-related macular degeneration and glaucoma.
 Women also have health issues associated with fluctuations in hormones due to pregnancy and menopause which can affect their vision, and dry eye syndrome with severe symptoms also affects more than 3.2 million women middle-aged or older in the United States.
-Women also have a higher prevalence of thyroid eye disease, cataract, autoimmune disorders such as lupus and Sjogren’s syndrome, and refractive errors.
+Women also have a higher prevalence of thyroid eye disease, cataracts, autoimmune disorders such as lupus and Sjogren’s syndrome, and refractive errors.

 The good news is that there are steps women can take to protect their eye health and vision!
 Read our top tips for women to maintain healthy eyes and vision.